The Castle School Curriculum

 HEALTH AND SOCIAL CARE

-In the Sixth Form, Health and Social Care is offered as a level 3 BTEC qualification, with 2 possible routes – a 12 unit or a 6 unit award (equivalent to 2 or 1 A-levels).
+In the Sixth Form, Health and Social Care is offered as a level 3 Cambridge Technical qualification, with 2 possible routes – a 12 unit or a 6 unit award (equivalent to 2 or 1 A-levels).
 We usually run one class following each route.
 Students on these courses usually complete a long-term work placement in this career field as part of their study programme.

 CHILDCARE, LEARNING AND DEVELOPMENT (CCLD)

 Within the Sixth Form we offer a level 3 BTEC qualification in CCLD.
 This is run as a 6-unit qualification...equivalent to 1 A-level.. and can be combined with a 12-unit Health & Social care qualification to make a vocational study programme in this area.
 Students on this course also complete a compulsory long-term work placement in this career field as part of their course.